Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 By studying histone modifications using ChIP-Seq, it allows one to gather information on the state of the chromatin in a certain environment.
 ChIP-Seq can also reveal more about regulatory sites by determining which are activated, repressed, and by which specific protein.
 This then further grows our understanding of the structure of genes.

-By studying transcription factors, it can provide us with information on how and where transcription factors are bound and effective along the genome.
+Studying transcription factors can provide us with information on how and where transcription factors are bound and effective along the genome.
 For example, at a site within the genome that determines sex can be seen through ChIP-Seq data, and in turn allows us to determine that the region of the genome is related to sex determination.
 ### DA Tools/Methods

 ## What do we gain by using both technologies together? <a name="combo" />